microsoft/Broadcast-Development-Kit/README.md

 - **A participant**: any participant that has their camera on can be extracted as an individual media stream.

-- **The primary speaker**: this is a media stream that automatically switches to the paticipant that is speaking at that time in the call.
+- **The primary speaker**: this is a media stream that automatically switches to the participant that is speaking at that time in the call.
 This allows to switch between participants automatically during a conversation.
 Only one participant is captured at a time.

 - **The screen share**: If a participant is sharing their screen, that feed can also be extracted as an individual stream too.